Keyfactor/kfutil/docs/kfutil_completion_bash.md

       --hostname string                Hostname to use for authenticating to Keyfactor Command.
       --log-insecure                   Log insecure API requests.
 (USE AT YOUR OWN RISK, this WILL log sensitive information to the console.)
       --no-prompt                      Do not prompt for any user input and assume defaults or environmental variables are set.
+      --offline                        Will not attempt to connect to GitHub for latest release information and resources.
       --password string                Password to use for authenticating to Keyfactor Command.
 WARNING: Remember to delete your console history if providing kfcPassword here in plain text.
       --profile string                 Use a specific profile from your config file.
 If not specified the config named 'default' will be used if it exists.
       --username string                Username to use for authenticating to Keyfactor Command.